permutationlock/hakyll_blog/posts/blog-in_defense_of_anytype.md

 Trait verification also
 produces a nice compile error if the type of `handler` is invalid.

-**Note:** My trait library is obviously only one possible way to do explicit type checking.
-You could do it from basics with `if` and `switch` statements and the `@typeInfo` builtin, or define your own conventions and helper functions.

 ### Going a step further with interfaces

 Explicit type checking relies on the library writer to ensure that checks are up to date with how generic parameters are actually used.
-My trait library provides the comptime function `Interface` to generate an interface that only provides access to the declarations of a type that match a given set of traits.
+My trait library provides the `comptime` function `Interface` to generate an interface that only provides access to the declarations of a type that match a given set of traits.